for Young European Investigators

 You can apply here for the Eppendorf Award for Young European Investigators from October 1 of each year onwards.

-The official prize ceremony will take place at the EMBL Advanced Training Centre in Heidelberg, Germany, on June 2, 2016.
+The official prize ceremony took place at the EMBL Advanced Training Centre in Heidelberg, Germany, on June 21, 2018.

 Since 1995 the Eppendorf Young Investigator Award is granted annually to European researchers not older than 35 years.
 It acknowledges outstanding contributions to biomedical research in Europe based on methods of molecular biology, including novel analytical concepts.
 The winner is selected by an independent expert committee chaired by Reinhard Jahn (Max Planck Institute for Biophysical Chemistry, Göttingen, Germany).